-Reserved specially for the hi-so (high society) types, these prestigious sport clubs provide a recreational playground for the country's elite, where members have exclusive rights to enjoy a variety of sport facilities such as Olympic-standard swimming pools, golf courses, badminton, tennis and squash courts, horseback riding and gymnasiums.
+Reserved especially for the hi-so (high society) types, these prestigious sports clubs provide a recreational playground for the country's elite, where members have exclusive rights to enjoy a variety of sports facilities such as Olympic-standard swimming pools, golf courses, badminton, tennis and squash courts, horseback riding and gymnasiums.
 While some clubs still welcome new members (long waiting lists!), other clubs have stopped accepting new members.
-The only way to obtain a membership is if someone in your family is already a member.
+The only way to obtain membership is if someone in your family is already a member.

-The general public, however, are allowed to go in for horse-racing events, which are held every second Sunday (the venue alternates between the Royal Bangkok Sports Club and the Royal Turf Club).
+The general public, however, is allowed to go in for horse-racing events, which are held every second Sunday at the Royal Bangkok Sports Club.
 Betting is allowed, and it begins at 50 baht on a 'win-place' basis only (you collect if the horse you bet on comes in first.
 If you wager to 'place', your horse must come in first or second to collect).
 Incidentally, gambling is illegal in Thailand, but betting on horses seems to be the only exception to the rule.

 Royal Bangkok Sports Club (RBSC)